modularml/mojo/stdlib/README.md

 For any inquiries, bug reports, or feature requests, please [open an issue](https://github.com/modularml/mojo/issues) on the GitHub repository.
-See the [Mojo Contributor Guide](../CONTRIBUTING.md) for guidelines on filing good bugs.
+See the [Mojo contributor guide](../CONTRIBUTING.md) for guidelines on filing good bugs.